 activitiesThe Society was formed in June 1999 as a result of many years of dedicated work and lobbying by founder-members striving to preserve the wildlife environment, ponds, meadows and trees around our homes as more and more of the land was acquired for housing.
 Due to their efforts our 20 acres have been secured as a local nature reserve for the forseeable future.

 The Society is dedicated to assisting Basildon Council Countryside Services in the development and maintenance of the reserve.
-We host occasional walks throuhout the year on specific themes.
+We host occasional walks throughout the year on specific themes.
 A voluntary work party takes place once a month.
 Notices about work parties and other events are published on notice boards and in the local shops, and on the Reserve's Facebook page.
 Members receive a newsletter four times a year.

 The Annual General Meeting usually takes place in early July.

 These are usually held on the third Tuesday of the month, January-November, from 12:30pm to 2:30pm, with a representative from Basildon Council's Countryside Services in attendance.
 (Until June 2021, the work parties were conducted by a BCCS Ranger.
 Until August 20-23, work parties were held from 1pm to 3pm.)
-Typical tasks include cutting back the sidegrowth along the walks, putting up and checking nesting boxes, coppicing to create woodland glades, cleaning up the ponds, conducting wildlife surveys, clearing rubbish and maintaining facilities (benches, paths, notice boards etc).
+Typical tasks include cutting back the sidegrowth along the walks, putting up and checking nesting boxes, coppicing to create woodland glades, cleaning up the ponds, conducting wildlife surveys, clearing rubbish and maintaining facilities (benches, paths, notices etc).

-Members and non-members are welcome to take part.
+Members and non-members are encouraged to take part.

 Meet at the Eastfield Road entrance.

 Reports on work parties and other events are posted on our Facebook page.
 Older messages from December 2005 to April 2010, originally posted on the forum at Noakbridge.net, were moved to the Facebook discussion board, but this facility was discontinued.
 All our discussion board posts have been archived and may at some point be make available online again.
 A small number of posts made to the Noakbridge.net forum earlier than December 2005 can perhaps be found by diligently searching the Wayback Machine.

 future work party dates